Supercuspidal representations of ${\rm GL}_n(F)$ distinguished by a Galois involution: The supercuspidal unramified case

 Part (2) of the proposition is given by Corollary \ref{patinage}.
 For (3), it suffices to fix a distinguished representa\-tion $\bk$ of $\BJ$ extend\-ing $\n$ and to consider the canonical isomor\-phism:

 as in the ramified case. \end{proof}

-\begin{rema} If one relaxes the supercuspidality assumption on $\pi$ (that is, we only assume $\pi$ to be $\s$-selfdual cuspidal with $\T/\T_0$ unramified), then its relative degree $m$ need not be odd, in which case our proof of Proposition \ref{MAINTHM3nr}\eqref{Distkappa8} doesn't apply (see Remarks \ref{chaussures} and \ref{chaussures2}). \end{rema}
+\begin{rema} If one relaxes the supercuspidality assumption on $\pi$ (that is, we only assume $\pi$ to be $\s$-selfdual cuspidal with $\T/\T_0$ unramified), then its relative degree $m$ need not be odd, in which case our proof of Proposition \ref{MAINTHM3nr}\eqref{Distkappa8} doesn't apply (see Remarks \ref{chaussures} and \ref{chaussures2}).
+Unlike the ramified case, I thus don't know whether there is a distinguished and $\s$-selfdual extension $\bk$ of $\n$ when $\pi$ is not supercuspidal. \end{rema}

 \begin{rema} In both ramified and unramified cases, the distinguished representation $\bk$ of $\BJ$ extending $\n$ is not uni\-que in general, so neither is $\bt$.
 If $\bk$ is a distinguished representation of $\BJ$ extending $\n$, the other ones are exactly the $\bk\phi$ where $\phi$ ranges over the set of characters of $\BJ$ trivial on $(\BJ\cap\G^\s)\J^1$. \end{rema}